Domestic and family violence is one of the key drivers of homelessness.

 - Minimising relocation away from existing community connections (childcare, schools);

-- Promoting women’s reunification with her children in cases where custody has been lost as a result of the effects of homelessness and family violence;
+- Promoting reunification with children in cases where custody has been lost as a result of the effects of homelessness and family violence;

 - And avoiding mixed accommodation settings where the family may be exposed to unsafe behaviour.